 Here's just a sampling of the fairs and festivals on the Northshore.
 Click on the photos below for more information about some of our Major Annual Events.
 For a complete list of the many events that infuse St. Tammany Parish with its joie de vivre, click on St.Tammany Calendar of Events and search by month.

-Carnival season traditionally falls in January or February.
+Carnival season begins January 6 with Twelfth Night and Mardi Gras can occur as late as March 9 with the day changing each year.
 The Northshore's Mardi Gras celebrations are quirky, unforgettable, and full of positive energy.
-If small town, safe family celebrations are what you’re after, St. Tammany Parish will definitely fill your bag.
+If small-town, safe family celebrations are what you’re after, St. Tammany Parish will definitely fill your bag.
 And, we’re only 40 minutes from the French Quarter with affordable accommodations.
-View more information about Northshore Mardi Gras here.

-A celebration of southern Louisiana favorites – the great outdoors, live music and the Gulf Coast's best seafood.
-Formerly the Lacombe CrabFest and now held each June in Heritage Park in Slidell, the cook-off features thousands of crabs prepared a variety of ways, including soft-shell crab po-boys.
+A September celebration of southern Louisiana favorites – the great outdoors, live music and the Gulf Coast's best seafood.
+Formerly the Lacombe CrabFest and now held in Heritage Park in Slidell, the cook-off features thousands of crabs prepared a variety of ways, including soft-shell crab po-boys.

 Hundreds of wooden boats line the shore of the Tchefuncte River each October for the largest gathering of watercraft on the Gulf Coast.
 Activities and live music entertain the crowds, including the Quick & Dirty Boat Building Contest and Race.